ropensci/roweb3/content/events/2026-05-05-editors-office-hours.md

 **Join us for an hour Tuesday May 19, 16:00 Europe Central (14:00 UTC) for rOpenSci Software Peer Review Editors' Office Hours**

+Drop in to ask questions about rOpenSci Software Peer Review.

 We are exploring hosting a new event, Editors' Office Hours, on or near the third Tuesday of each month, alternating among timezones to accommodate different parts of the world.